-Car accidents happen every day in Indiana.
+Car accidents in Indiana happen every day.
 These accidents can result in serious injuries to the parties involved, damage to vehicles, and in the worst cases, death for one or more of the drivers and passengers.

 According to the Insurance Institute for Highway Safety Highway Loss Data Institute (IIHS HLDI), 32,719 people died in car accidents in the United States in a single recent year.
 In Indiana, 783 people died in fatal car crashes that year.